 I'm going to be honest with you: I didn't know that dashi existed until I came across it as an ingredient in a recipe in my Japanese cookbook that I wanted to give a try.
 And when I looked up the ingredients, it didn't sound that appealing: seaweed and dried tuna flakes.
 Moreover, every recipe with dashi in it, states that you could easily replace it with water.
 So why even bother?

-But in the end I gave it a try, and well, it was worth it.
+But in the end, I gave it a try, and well, it was worth it.
 Let me tell you why.
 Those two somewhat weird ingredients add an extra layer of flavour to your final dish.
 I won't go too deep into that, this blog is not a cooking class after all, so just for now, I hope you will trust me on this.
 And if not, no worries.
-Let me make just one last remark before I sign of: it's really simple to make.
+Let me make just one last remark before I sign off: it's really simple to make.
 So give it a try.
 If only once.

-- Place the water in a saucepan.
+- Place 1 litre water in a saucepan.

 - Heat the water on a low heat until it just comes to a simmer.
 This takes about 15 minutes.
 Don't let the water boil, this will make the seaweed flavour too strong.

-- Bring to a boil on a medium heat, the n turn of the heat immediately.
+- Bring to a boil on a medium heat, then turn of the heat immediately.

 - Let infuse for 10 minutes.